Michal0607/Wine-recognition-app/README.md

  - **Show Data**: Interactively view data within the app.
  - **Train Model**: Choose a model to train from the dropdown menu and click the 'Train Model' button to train the model on the wine dataset and view metrics such as accuracy and confusion matrix.
- - **Visualize Data**: Use interactive controls to visualize different aspects of the data and the results of the model predictions.
+ - **Visualize Data**: Use interactive controls to visualize different aspects of the data.

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or encounter any issues, please feel free to submit a pull request or open an issue.